BenFuchs/DND_app/Readme.md

 26/11/24:
 - [X] When clicking on the chat button in the navbar, and then clicking on inventory/traits button, the ID for the sheet gets messed up for some reason
-- [WIP] chatRoom component is being generated inside of the room creation/selection component, needs to navigate to it
+- [X] chatRoom component is being generated inside of the room creation/selection component, needs to navigate to it
 - [X] fix the ws route for the individual chat rooms
-- [ ] add an option to delete rooms only if you have the password to them
+- [X] add an option to delete rooms only if you have the password to them

 3/12/24:
 - [ ] QoL change: Set DM's into a seperate modal, show them seperatly from the major group chat